Matthew A. SchwartzPartner

 - Represents Giants Stadium in its claims in the Lehman bankruptcy concerning swaps used to hedge the risk of financing the new stadium.

-- Represents various plaintiffs in an action to recover fees improperly taken by the plaintiffs’ principals in relation to numerous commercial real estate buildings across the United States.
+- Secured a significant recovery on behalf of various plaintiffs in an action to recover fees improperly taken by the plaintiffs’ principals in relation to numerous commercial real estate buildings across the United States.

 - Provides ongoing advice to The Clearing House Association LLC on domestic regulatory issues.